Strength of the Upper Bounds for the Edge-Weighted Maximum Clique Problem: The first two upper bounds on

 which can be interpreted as the total weight assigned to vertex~$u$.
 This weight corresponds to the sum, over all independent sets that precede the one containing~$u$ in the ordering, of the maximum edge-weight connecting~$u$ to a vertex in each of those independent sets.

 The second upper bound studied in this article, denoted by~$\JAPbound$, is then defined as:

 To verify that this is indeed an upper bound for~$\optimum$, consider any clique $C$ in~$G$.
 By construction, each vertex in the clique~$C$ belongs to a different independent set in the coloring~$\mathscr{C}$.
-For every independent set $I_h \in \mathscr{C}$, let $u_h$ be the unique vertex in $C$ that belongs to $I_h$, if such a vertex exists; otherwise, let $u_h$ be any vertex in $I_h$.
+For every independent set $I \in \mathscr{C}$, let $u_I$ be the unique vertex in $C$ that belongs to $I$, if such a vertex exists; otherwise, let $u_I$ be any vertex in $I$.
 We then obtain:

 The equality in~\eqref{eq:jap-0st-row} rewrites the sum of the weights of the edges in the clique~$C$ by indexing over pairs of independent sets in~$\mathscr{C}$ that contain vertices of~$C$.
-The inequality in~\eqref{eq:jap-1st-row} is obtained by maximizing the inner sum over all possible choices of a vertex $u \in I_r$ and by extending the sum to all indices $h < r$.
-The inequality in~\eqref{eq:jap-2nd-row} follows by maximizing each term of the inner sum over all possible choices of a vertex $v \in I_h$.
+The inequality in~\eqref{eq:jap-1st-row} is obtained by maximizing the inner sum over all possible choices of a vertex $u \in I$ and by extending the sum to all independent sets $J \prec I$.
+The inequality in~\eqref{eq:jap-2nd-row} follows by maximizing each term of the inner sum over all possible choices of a vertex $v \in J$.
 Finally, the inequality in~\eqref{eq:jap-3rd-row} is obtained by extending the sum to all independent sets in~$\mathscr{C}$.
 This derivation follows the proof of \cite[Lemma~1]{shimizu2020maximum}.

-Note that the upper bound $\JAPbound$ depends not only on a coloring, but also on the specific ordering of the independent sets within the coloring, given by the indices of the independent sets.
-Using the same partition in independent sets, but varying the labeling could result in different upper bounds.
-In Section \ref{sec:COMP_COMP}, we empirically measure the impact of different orderings on the quality of this upper bound.
+Note that the upper bound $\JAPbound$ depends not only on a coloring, but also on the total order $\prec$ of the independent sets within the coloring.
+Using the same partition into independent sets, but varying the ordering of the independent sets, could result in different upper bounds.
+In \Cref{sec:UB2_ordering} we empirically measure the impact of different orderings on the quality of this upper bound.

 It is worth mentioning that \citet{shimizu2020maximum} also proposed an alternative upper bound, which can be interpreted as the value of a specific feasible solution to the dual formulation~\eqref{form:LP-italia-spagna}.
-The main idea is to assign the full weight of each edge \( e \in E \) to the endpoint with the smaller index in the coloring.
-Assuming without loss of generality that for each edge \( e \in E \), we have \( \tau(u) < \tau(v) \), this feasible solution is defined as follows:
+The main idea is to assign the full weight of each edge \( e \in E \) to the endpoint belonging to the independent set which precedes the other in $\mathscr{C}$ according to the total order $\prec$.
+Assuming without loss of generality that for each edge \( e \in E \), we have \( I(u) \prec I(v) \), this feasible solution is defined as follows:

 The upper bound obtained from this dual solution is, by construction, greater than or equal to the optimal value of the dual Model \eqref{form:LP-italia-spagna}.
 Accordingly, the second upper bound proposed by \citet{shimizu2020maximum} is dominated by~\(\OSBound\), and is therefore not considered in our study.